rcppmlpack/rcppmlpack2/README.md

 ### Installation

-The official [RcppMLPACK](https://github.com/thirdwing/RcppMLPACK) package includes the source code from the MLPACK library (version 1.*).
+As mentioned above, the official [RcppMLPACK CRAN apckage](https://cran.r-project.org/package=RcppMLPACK) with its [GitHub repo](https://github.com/thirdwing/RcppMLPACK)  includes the source code from the MLPACK library (version 1.*).
 Thus users do not need to install MLPACK itself in order to use RcppMLPACK.